CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 >
 > For comparison, longhand is typically 20-40wpm for longhand, typing 60-100wpm, UK Journalists (until recently) 100wpm, slow formal speech 100-120wpm,  court reporting and closed captioning over 200wpm. {.aside}

+Many systems have more than one book.
+(Bellows compares 10 different methods for teaching Gregg, many approved by the Gregg Publishing Company. xxx ref) Some are better than others.
+Some have better descriptions of the rules, others have more practice material.
+Some books agree on the theory; some differ slightly.
+Others have keys and advice for teachers.
+Using two books at once can help, but it can also be confusing.
+Ask other writers of your system for advice.

 ## Overview

-The course begins with quickly reading all or part of your textbook, to help avoid beginner mistakes (usually caught by teachers), and show you penmanship details are important and which are not.
+The course begins by quickly reading all or part of your textbook, to help avoid beginner mistakes (usually caught by teachers), and show you penmanship details are important and which are not.
 This is reading to see what exists, not to learn the material.

 Students whose books are merely a description of the rules with a few examples then follow an repetitive routine of re-reading the theory, reading their own writing, copying well-written shorthand and/or taking dictation at a variety of speeds, and penmanship.
 The way they prepare for dictation and build speed changes as they master the theory and reach higher pen speeds.